cardano-foundation/CIPs/CIP-0XXX/README.md

 core of the system.

-Please also note that any protocols and their instances that will be built as part of the standalone `Mithril network` node could be reused in future for `Peras` and `Leios`.
+Please also note that any protocols and their instances that will be built as part of the standalone `DMQ` node could be reused in future for `Peras` and `Leios`.
 It will give us even more confidence that the future core system will be built from components that are used in production.

-`Cardano` and `Mithril`, as separate executables, can still be packaged together, lowering the barrier of participation.
+`Cardano` and `DMQ` nodes, as separate executables, can still be packaged together, lowering the barrier of participation.
 When run separately, the SPO is also in better control of the resources dedicated to each process - this is important for the health of both systems.

-Another benefit of such a design is that `Mithril` can be developed on its own pace, not affected by significant changes in other parts of the system like ledger - the Cardano Core team restrains itself to not publishing new `cardano-node` versions with significant changes across many of its subsystems - just for the sake of clarity of where to look if a bug is found.
+Another benefit of such a design is that `DMQ` node can be developed on its own pace, not affected by significant changes in other parts of the system like ledger - the Cardano Core team restrains itself to not publishing new `cardano-node` versions with significant changes across many of its subsystems - just for the sake of clarity of where to look if a bug is found.

-In this design, a `Mithril network` node runs alongside a `cardano-node`, which is connected to it via a UNIX socket (`node-to-client`) protocol.
-This means an SPO will run a `Mithril network` node per `cardano-node`.
-The `Mithril network` node connected to BP can also have access to necessary keys for signing purposes. `Mithril` might also use the KES agent, as `cardano-node` will in the near future, to securely access the KES key.
+In this design, a `DMQ` node runs alongside a `cardano-node`, which is connected to it via a UNIX socket (`node-to-client`) protocol.
+This means an SPO will run a `DMQ` node instantiated for `Mithril` per `cardano-node`.
+Future protocols will run their custom instantiated  new `DMQ` node instance.
+The `DMQ` node connected to BP can also have access to necessary keys for signing purposes. `DMQ` node might also use the KES agent, as `cardano-node` will in the near future, to securely access the KES key.